Garden waste service frequently asked questions

 What are the alternatives for disposing of my garden waste if I don’t subscribe to the service?

 If you choose not to join the scheme, garden waste can be composted at home.
 This is an easy way to reduce your household waste and produce compost for free.
-Further details can be found at www.letstalklessrubbish.com.
-Alternatively garden waste can be taken to your nearest household waste recycling centre at Gatherley Road, Brompton on Swale or Moor Road, Leyburn for composting free of charge.
+Further details can be found at North Yorkshire County Council's reduce and reuse webpage.
+Alternatively garden waste can be taken to your nearest Household Waste Recycling Centre at Gatherley Road, Brompton on Swale or Moor Road, Leyburn for composting free of charge.
 However it is likely to be easier for you, as well as saving you fuel money, to use the collection service rather than transport your garden waste in your car.
 It is also more environmentally friendly.
 We advise that garden waste should not be placed in your grey household waste bin.

 What do I do with my garden waste bin if I’m not subscribing to the garden waste service?